mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

-  which protects an internal interim queue, and this lock is not fair; the implication is that enqueue requests from different senders which arrive during the actor’s construction (figuratively, the details are more involved) may be reordered depending on low-level thread scheduling.
+  which protects an internal interim queue, and this lock is not fair; the implication is that enqueue requests from different senders which arrive during the actor’s construction (figuratively, the details are more involved) may be reordered depending on low-leveled scheduling.
 Since completely fair locks do not exist on the JVM this is unfixable.

 - The same mechanism is used during the construction of a Router, more